 Section 301.
-Desire Ordinance; Expense of Certain Elections.-(a) Whenever the governing body of any local government unit shall determine that it is advisable to make an increase in the debt of such local government unit with the assent of the electors, or to obtain the assent of the electors to any nonelectoral debt previously incurred, it shall adopt an ordinance signifying such determination, calling an election for the purpose of obtaining such assent, and approving the content and substantial form of notice of election.
+Desire [Ordinance] Resolution; Expense of Certain Elections.-(a) Whenever the governing body of any local government unit shall determine that it is advisable to make an increase in the debt of such local government unit with the assent of the electors, or to obtain the assent of the electors to establish any [nonelectoral] debt previously incurred without the approval of the electors as electoral debt, it shall adopt [an ordinance] a resolution signifying such determination, calling an election for the purpose of obtaining such assent, and approving the content and substantial form of notice of election.

-- (b) The date fixed shall be that of a municipal, general, primary, or special election for other purposes, but if the date of the nearest of such elections shall be more than ninety or less than thirty days from the effective date of the desire ordinance the governing body may fix a date for a special election. - (c) In the case of a special election to increase debt not held concurrently with an election for other purposes, the expense of holding such election shall be paid by the local government unit for whose benefit it is held.
+- (b) The date fixed shall be that of a municipal, general, primary, or special election for other purposes, but if the date of the nearest of such elections shall be more than ninety or less than thirty days from the effective date of the desire [ordinance] resolution the governing body may fix a date for a special election. - (c) In the case of a special election to increase debt not held concurrently with an election for other purposes, the expense of holding such election shall be paid by the local government unit for whose benefit it is held.

 Section 302.
 Advertisement of Election.-(a) Notice of the election shall be given in one but not more than two newspapers published or circulating, in such local government unit and in the legal journal, if any, designated by the rules of court of the county in which such local government unit is located, for the publication of legal notices and advertisements.
 If published in a daily newspaper or newspapers it shall be published three times at intervals of not less than three days, but if published in a weekly newspaper or newspapers and in the legal journal, it shall be published only twice, once a week for two successive weeks.
-The first publication in at least one paper shall be not less than fourteen nor more than twenty-one days before the day of the election, but all such publications shall be after the effective date of the ordinance, and need not be upon the same dates in different papers.
+The first publication in at least one paper shall be not less than fourteen nor more than twenty-one days before the day of the election, but all such publications shall be after the effective date of the [ordinance] resolution, and need not be upon the same dates in different papers.

-- (b) The election notice shall contain and state: - (1) The date (determined as provided in section 301 of this act) upon which the election is to be held; - (2) The estimated amount of the debt to be incurred, or to be approved by the electors if already incurred; - (3) The project for which the debt will be, or was incurred; - (4) The estimated cost of the project; - (5) The question to be submitted to the voters at the election which shall be substantially in the following appropriate form:
+- (b) The election notice shall contain and state: - (1) The date (determined as provided in section 301 of this act) upon which the election is to be held; - (2) The estimated amount of the debt to be incurred, or to be approved by the electors if already incurred; - (3) The project for which the debt will be, or was incurred;

+- (4) The estimated cost of the project; - (5) The question to be submitted to the voters at the election which shall be substantially in the following appropriate form:

+"Shall debt in the sum of dollars

+for the purpose of financing Yes

-"Shall debt in the sum of Yes to be incurred as) (transferred from nonelectoral debt to) debt approved by the electors?"
-No
+(insert brief description of project) be (authorized to be

+incurred as) (transferred from nonelectoral debt to) No

+debt approved by the electors?"

 Section 303.
-Conduct of Election.-(a) The governing body, at least forty-five days before any election upon an increase in debt, shall cause to be certified to the county board of elections of each county in which such election is to be held a copy of the desire ordinance and the form of the question to be submitted to the electors.
+Conduct of Election.-(a) The governing body, at least forty-five days before any election [upon an increase in debt], called pursuant to section 301 shall cause to be certified to the county board of elections of each county in which such election is to be held a copy of the desire [ordinance] resolution and the form of the question to be submitted to the electors.